Topics: Collaboration, Design, Active Learning, Active Classroom, Teacher's Favorites, Well-Being, Educators

 If you’re not sure what esports are, you aren’t alone.
 But for educators, parents, and designers of educational environments, it’s time to learn.
 This competitive video gaming is quickly gaining popularity as a form of extracurricular activity for intermediate and higher learning institutions.
 As the popularity of esports continues to rise, it may become even more significant following the pandemic.
 There are many benefits to esports in educational environments and this will be particularly important as students begin to reintegrate to in-person learning after a year in partial isolation.
 So how can esports benefit your school or student?
 Here are just benefits for your consideration.

-Read MoreTopics: Case Studies, Design, Active Learning, Active Classroom, Technology, hybrid classroom, Compass, Ergonomics
+Read MoreTopics: Case Studies, Design, Active Learning, Active Classroom, Technology, Hybrid Classroom, Compass, Ergonomics

 Two Designers Reveal Their Process for Creating Inspired Classrooms